raspberrypilearning/how-are-you/en/step_2.md

 ## Choose a Backdrop
 --- task ---

-+ The current backdrop is little too white!
++ The current backdrop is little too plain!
 Fancy a different one?
 Go to 'Choose a Backdrop'.
 There's loads in the gallery to choose from.

 ![Access Choose a Backdrop](images/Choose a Backdrop.png)